Equicord/Equicord/README.md

 - VideoSpeed by Samwich
 - ViewRawVariant (ViewRaw2) by Kyuuhachi
 - VoiceChatUtilities by D3SOX
+- VoiceJoinMessages by Sqaaakoi & maintained by thororen
 - WebpackTarball by Kyuuhachi
 - WhitelistedEmojis by Creations
 - WhosWatching by fres